What are the Forms of Masculinity to Come?

-The Festival of New Masculinities is two days of workshops, performances and play spaces, exploring psychological, embodied and erotic facets of masculinity.
+The Festival of New Masculinities features two days of workshops, performances and play spaces, exploring psychological, embodied and erotic facets of these questions.
+In addition to talks and discussions, you will have experiences, which do justice to the full spectrum of what is at stake today in what is called masculinity.

 We welcome all genders and orientations to our playground!

-• Curious about how to think and feel beyond traditional masculine role models and ways of feeing and being attractive
+➤ Curious about how to think and feel beyond traditional masculine role models and ways of feeling and being attractive.

-• Bringing up young men (cis or trans)
+➤ Bringing up young men (cis, non-binary or trans).

-• Seek to connect with like-minded people and feel more self-assured
+➤ Seeking to connect with like-minded people and feel more regulated, compassionate and happy in your own skin.

 Program